daksh-goyal/daksh-goyal.github.io/src/content/hero/index.md

 contactText: 'Get In Touch'
 ---

 I am a full stack web developer based in India.
-Currently, I'm focused on building performant websites and web applications that meet the modern day standards.
+I am highly passionate about programming and am always looking to learn skills that bridge the gap between me and the more senior developers in the industry.